 </html>

-That’s it, you should now have a site based on Neat CSS.
-To add a new page to the site simply create a new markdown file in the root directory.
+That’s it, you should now have a basic static site.
+To add a new page to the site create a new markdown file in the root directory.

 If you have a file called some-page.md